MW (manga): Plot

 The banker Michio Yuki (結城美知夫) leads a double life.
 Besides his dayjob, he also engages in a series of kidnappings in which he usually will kill both the kidnapped person as well as the extorted victim, after he has reaped the ransom money.
 After his deeds, he seeks refuge with the Catholic priest Father Garai (賀来巌).
 The two men share a history, as 15 years prior, they were both the only survivors of a leak of poisonous gas at a military base on a small Pacific island near Okinawa, known as Okino Mafune Island.
 The men also share a homosexual relationship; after their first night together, the adolescent Garai raped the then-underaged Michio.
-However, Michio did not escape unscathed, as he inhaled a dose of the poisonous gas, MW, which drove him criminally insane.
-However, the incident had been carefully covered up and the island repopulated, while the military base was dissolved and the MW moved to another base.
+However, Michio did not escape unscathed, as he inhaled a dose of the poisonous gas, MW, which drove him criminally insane, but the incident had been carefully covered up and the island repopulated, while the military base was dissolved and the MW moved to another base.

 Garai, feeling that Michio's misdeeds are in part his responsibility and also bound to his oath as a priest, chooses not to hand Michio over to the police but instead to assist him in his escape.

 After tormenting his boss by murdering his daughter and robbing the bank, he works at impersonating his daughter.
 While simultaneously organizing funds for the boss' political party, Michio gains political influence and access to Eikaku Nakata, a politician whose re-election campaign his boss was supposed to manage.
 After taking over this job, Michio kills his boss on the night of Nakata's re-election.
 His boss had turned out to have been an assistant at the Okino Mafune Island townhall, who was away on the mainland at the time of the MW incident, while Nakata is revealed to have been the assemblyman who had coordinated the cover-up.

 For his next step Michio, with the help of a leftist extremist group and Garai, kidnaps Taizo Yubashito, the CEO of a construction company, who had been tasked with the reconstruction of Okino Mafune Island and the relocation of the MW, which had been split into two amounts.
 One half of the MW had been transported to another military base, while the other half was brought to another hideout on the island.
 Michio and Garai bring Yubashito to Okino Mafune Island, and after Michio tortures him severely, Yubashito tells them that the MW is kept in a mass tomb.
 Upon their arrival at the tomb, they are ambushed by a military chopper.
 Yubashito is killed in the attack.
 Garai enters the tomb, only to find the containers are empty.